20+ Cool Things to do in Beijing, China – off the Beaten Track

 Beijing architecture

 This post only covers off-the-beaten-track things to do in Beijing.
-See all the fascinating options you have for exploring all of China off-the-beaten-track.
+But there are many other fascinating options in Beijing.

 And for a real bang (pun intended) check out the coolest places to spend Chinese New Year’s